steffenwiegand/entain/racing/README.md

 ## Racing Service

-### ListRaces

-The ListRaces service lets you retrieve a list of races with the following properties:
+The racing service has a `ListRaces` and a `GetRace` endpoint which lets you retrieve a list of races with the following properties:
 - **id** - represents a unique identifier for the race.
 - **meeting_id** - represents a unique identifier for the races meeting.
 - **name** - is the official name given to the race.